sammothxc/onechipbook-dev/README.md

-# onechipbook-blink
+# onechipbook-dev
-Blinking an LED on the Cyclone I-based OneChipBook
+FPGA development on the Cyclone I-based OneChipBook